Login Experience for Clients using New Collaborate

 2661_Client_accessing_shared_document_link.gif

-2. The client clicks on the link and is required to log in using their email address.
+2. The client clicks on the link and is prompted to log in.

 2662_Access_document_link_and_enter_MS_password.gif